clarelgibson/dash/README.md

 # Project Goals

-State the major goals of the data analysis project in a concise manner.
-More details can be provided in the wiki.
+{State the major goals of the data analysis project in a concise manner.
+More details can be provided in the wiki.}